 What is happening in Foley Square, Manhattan (the asphalt "park" near the courthouses)?
 First, there were lots of small brightly-colored rabbits. [more inside]

 What's this public art/sculpture in NYC?
 It is plastic and shiny and is located just outside Central Park, across the street from the Apple store on 5th (or it least it was on Dec 31st when I took the picture).

+I love these retro assemblages.
 Is it plausible to create small metal assemblage sculptures using nothing but patience and industrial epoxy? and if so,

 - What epoxies would you recommend?

 - Are there sites that cheerfully discuss this sort of industrial craftiness?
+Thanks!

 I need help identifying an obscure, ancient-looking sculpture.
 A picture of it appears pinned to the inside of a door in a photo of Jim Morrison holding a gas mask.
 Here is the photo of Jim My interest is in the photo over his left shoulder.
 Try not to be distracted by the one over his right shoulder.
 If you crop out the item and turn it right-side up, you get this.
 So, all you classical history buffs, recognize the statue?? [more inside]